-There was some slight variation here, but my testers and I landed on an average rating of 7.
+There was some slight variation here, but my testers and I landed on an average rating of 7 out of 10.
 This is slightly higher than the industry standard of 6.5 for medium firmness, which tells me this bed is a touch on the firmer side.

 I personally gave the Casper a 7 as I found its diverse material make-up helped lift me up and out of the structure.
-While you’re likely to sink through the comfort and contour layers, once you hit the section of Zoned Support and high-density poly foam base, you’re bound to experience plenty of firm support.
-What this means is that you get the best of both worlds aka sinkage without feeling “stuck” in the structure.
+While you’re likely to sink through its comfort and contour layers, once you hit the section of Zoned Support (which is firmer at the hips and softer at the shoulders), you’re bound to experience plenty of firm support.
+What this means is that you get the best of both worlds, aka sinkage without feeling “stuck” in the structure.
 Side sleepers who occasionally switch to other positions might find this vibe particularly attractive.

-As I moved around the bed, I felt pretty well supported, thanks in large part to the Zoned Support.
-Even though some positions were more comfortable than others, I think most sleepers will find a great deal of comfort from this mattress, especially those who need targeted pressure relief and the shoulders and hips.
+As I moved around the bed, I felt pretty well supported, thanks in large part to the Zoned Support layer.
+Even though some positions were more comfortable than others, I think most sleepers will find a great deal of comfort from this mattress, especially those who need targeted pressure relief at the shoulders and hips.

 |Twin||$675 CAD||$895 CAD|